yanliu1111/lets-mern-stack/README.md

 4. In `app.js`, wrap the routes for `/dash/*` with the `<Prefetch />` component.
    - This ensures the data stays “warm” in the cache and reduces unnecessary refetching.

-### Case 2: Real-Time Updates Across Multiple Users’ Screens
+### 🎈Case 2: Real-Time Updates Across Multiple Users’ Screens

 In this scenario, the application allows updates made in a single note form to be reflected for all listed users in real time.
 When more than one person is working with the same list of data, it’s important to have **up-to-date reference data** for any changes.